Deather2/DragAndDropGames3/README.md

 - [x] Create C# script for scene change and quit option
 - [x] Create game timer (HH:MM:SS)
 - [x] Add flying obstacle in a city scene
+- [ ] Change target platform to Android
+- [ ] Replace all mouse input with touch

 Created by Artjoms